The History of St. Paul’s United Church

 1966 - Rev. W. Stevens was called and served until 1976.

-1976 - Rev. W. Brown was called and arrived from Ireland.
+1976 - Rev. W. Brown was called and he had been in MooseJaw.

 auditorium was added

-- M. McKechney did an internship with the congregation.
+- In 1985, M. McKechney did a year internship with the congregation.

 1989 - Mary Dodds began training in the Western Field-Based Program.
 Rev. Brown’s ministry ended.

-1993 - Cindy Dean Morrison hired as a staff associate.
-The Living Links project began with Carol Stevenson-Seller and Maureen Cline.
+1993 - Cindy Dean Morrison hired as a staff associate in youth ministry.
+The Living Links project began with Carol Stevenson-Seller and Maureen Cline as staff associates.